Member Handbook

 • Support your right to take part in community activities.

-• Provide you opportunities to find employment and work side by side with everyone else
+• Provide you with opportunities to find employment and work side-by-side with others

 • Give you the opportunity to make meaningful life choices and decisions.

-• Support you to choose and direct your services and to support you in developing an Individual Support Plan (ISP).
+• Support your right to choose and direct your services and support you with the development of an Individual Support Plan (ISP).

 • Support your right to privacy, which includes: